A Red Hot & Blue Novel

 "heart-pounding adventure on the edge of the war torn Middle East" ~ Sizzling Hot Book Reviews

-Staff Sergeant David “Hawk” Hawkins never refused an order, but he also never signed up for the duty for which he's been enlisted by his commander--becoming their new recruitment poster boy and working side-by-side with a pretty little big city marketing executive who has no business being in his war zone.
+Staff Sergeant David “Hawk” Hawkins never refused an order, but he also never signed up for the duty for which he's been enlisted--becoming the Army's new recruitment poster boy and working side-by-side with a pretty little, big city marketing executive who has no business being in his war zone.

 This is a rerelease.
 Model Soldier was previously published.